vacancy/SceneGraphParser/README.md

 > **Highlight: This project is still being developed.
 ALL APIs are subject to ANY change.**

+> **Note**: As you may notice, the parsing is done by a set of human-written rules on the parsing tree.
+Thus, we need help from everyone on collecting failure/corner cases of the current program.
+> Any kind of reports or help should be more than welcome.

 ## Example

 The easiest way to use this tool is by calling the `parse` function.
 In design, `sng_parser` supports different backends.
 Currently, we only support the spaCy backend.
 To use it, you must install spaCy yourself by: